godotengine/godot/core/variant/reduz_struct_proposal.md

 // goes in object.h
 #define BIND_STRUCT(m_name) ClasDB::register_struct(m_name::get_class(), m_name::get_name(), m_name::member_count, m_name::get_member);

-	Then you will also have to add this function `Array ClassDB::instantiate_struct(const StringName &p_class, const StringName& p_struct);` in order to construct them on demand.
+	Then you will also have to add this function `Array ClassDB::instantiate_struct(const StringName &p_class, const StringName &p_struct);
+	` in order to construct them on demand.

 	// Optimizations:

 	// The idea here is that if GDScript code is typed, it should be able to access everything without any kind of validation or even copies.
 I will add this in the GDScript optimization proposal I have soon (pointer addressing mode).

 	// That said, I think we should consider changing ArrayPrivate::Array from Vector to LocalVector, this should enormously improve performance when accessing untyped (And eventually typed) arrays in GDScript.
 Arrays are shared, so there is not much of a need to use Vector<> here.

 #endif